zdanl/plugin-account/README.md

-# plugin-{your-plugin-name}
+# plugin-account

 [![NPM Downloads](https://img.shields.io/npm/dt/plugin-{your-plugin-name})](https://www.npmjs.com/package/plugin-{your-plugin-name})

-A short description of the plugin and its actions.
+The Account Plugin includes a Signup endpoint + Password-Forget & Logout with CSRF protection

 ## Purpose

-What is the purpose of this plugin and what exactly does it do.
+The purpose of a signup flow and features such as password forget is the ease of building multi-tenant web applications with interactive features.
+This shall be just the start.

 ## Configuration

-If a configuration is required, add it here.
+Noone required

 ## Scripts